ramerrick/Haplo-keyword-list-copy-and-paste-AHK/README.md

 # Haplo-keyword-list-copy-and-paste-AHK
-AHK script to copy and paste keywords from an article into a Haplo repository

-The new record script includes two shortcut keys one to quickly cut and paste a list of article keywords into a Haplo record and the other the create a standardised file name from an existing Haplo record.
+New record script includes two shortcut keys one to quickly cut and paste a list of article keywords into a Haplo record and the other the create a standardised file name from an existing Haplo record.

 <b>Keywords (ctrl + k)</b></br>
 <b>Instructions</b>